kxb520/vllm/docs/source/getting_started/installation/python_env_setup.inc.md

-You can create a new Python environment using [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html):
+You can create a new Python environment using `conda`:

 ```console
 # (Recommended) Create a new conda environment.